 Veterinarians who are board certified by the AVMA in a particular specialty area (such as zoological medicine, ophthalmology, oncology, surgery) generally earn significantly higher salaries as a result of their advanced education and experience.

-According to data collected by the Bureau of Labor Statistics, the veterinary profession is projected to grow at a much more rapid rate than the average for all professions—at a rate of nearly 33% from 2008 to 2018.
 The limited number of graduates from vet programs will ensure excellent job prospects in the field of veterinary medicine.
 Since most new graduates enter small animal or large animal practice, the job prospects for aquatic and wildlife veterinarians should be quite good.

 As a result of the rapidly expanding aquaculture industry and strong popular interest in marine parks and aquariums, the demand for aquatic veterinary services should continue to increase at a healthy rate for the foreseeable future.